 E-prescribing enhances security and curbs fraud, waste and abuse.
 Drug Enforcement Administration (DEA) e-prescribing requirements call for two-factor authentication, reducing the likelihood of fraudulent prescribing.
 Federal and state action would be timely, as e-prescribing of controlled substances has only been legal in all 50 states since September 2015.
 Only 14 percent of controlled substance prescriptions are issued electronically.

-• Create a national prescription drug monitoring program (PDMP) through collaboration.
+• Create a nationwide prescription drug monitoring program (PDMP) through collaboration.

 • Provide manufacturer-funded mail-back envelopes for unused opioid drugs, available to patients at pharmacies upon request.